California customers with plug-in electric vehicle (PEV) chargers may choose to use submeters to measure their electricity use for billing.

 Learn more about EV submetering

-The customer is responsible for acquiring a company approved Submeter MDMA and requesting the Submeter MDMA submit for enrollment.
-The Submeter Meter Data Management Agent (Submeter MDMA) is the third-party responsible for enrolling the customer under this schedule and providing monthly submeter data to the company for monthly billing.
+The customer is responsible for acquiring a company approved Submeter Meter Data Management Agent (MDMA) and requesting the Submeter MDMA submit for enrollment.
+The Submeter MDMA is the third-party responsible for enrolling the customer under this schedule and providing monthly submeter data to the company for monthly billing.

-If you’re a California customer who is interested in getting a submeter installed for EV charging on your property or are a company that would like to list your EV charger on Pacific Power’s Qualified Products List, please reach out to us at plugin@pacificpower.net.
+If you’re a company that would like to become an approved Submeter MDMA, please review the EV Submetering Protocol.
+Reach out to us at plugin@pacificpower.net once the requirements have been met.
 Please include “CA EVSE Submeter” in the subject line to help us with your request.